 You’re going to find that this is probably the better way to do it, although it’s going to put some pressures on your elbow.
 We spend so much of our life in a forward position that our shoulders and arms get into this position, and we find it much easier to do stuff in that way.
 Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
 Smart Food Now and exercise is also optimal for overall health.

 What we want to be thinking about is how do we use that arm really, and how is it going to go up and down.
 This is a great way just to strengthen the bicep while sitting on the ball.
 The nice thing about the ball is that you have to use your legs.
 You have to engage your stomach.
 It’s all going to work.
 So when you’re doing the bicep curl on the ball, think about getting a nice centered position on the ball and up and down, nice and slow, always a nice, even pace with the weight.
 Never get into a jerky motion.
 Never get into a fast motion, just nice and steady, up and down, chest nice and high.
-Any complications or any discomfort, stop the motion right away.
-Local Physiotherapist.
+Any complications or any discomfort, stop the motion right. away.
+Physiotherapist.
 Presenter: Kinesiologist, Vancouver, BC

 Local Practitioners: local Physiotherapist

 Standing bicep curls, you want to get yourself into a nice solid position, feet slightly apart, bum slightly back and knees slightly bent.
 You can do standing bicep curls with your palm open as in this fashion, or you can do standing bicep curls with your palm sideways, so, it’s like almost in a sideways motion.
 Both are going to be equally good for the vicep.
 They are just going to challenge it in a slightly different way.
+Often seeing a local Massage Therapist or an athletic therapist in conjunction with a chiropractor is a great option to take control of healthy living and an active life.
+In conjunction with healthy eating, exercise and Smart Food Now for overall heart health and strength you need to take care of your skeletal system.
+A Physiotherapist can help with injuries as well as a kinesiologist

 Repetitions, generally speaking are anywhere between ten to twenty reps.
 I like to pick a weight I can be comfortable with.
 I like to pick a weight that I can do anywhere up to twenty reps and I could repeat that the next day or even the day after.
 But, whenever you think about doing any kind of weights from a standing position, you always want to really focus on getting your bum slightly back, you knees bent and have a nice steady motion with the arm.
 Really, stay away from that swinging of the body.
 That really doesn’t help you and it puts a lot of strain on your back.
 Presenter: , Kinesiologist, Vancouver, BC